Recent activity... Click below to see more.

 I was pretty much hooked from the off.
 I don’t remember any teething troubles such as using the mouse or modifier keys.
 FullPaint became my little world.
 I distinctly remember how frustrating it was that PageMaker 3.02 couldn’t rotate text or put it sideways.
 I also remember that it annoyed me that the text from Fullpaint was pixellated - and so I found a way to get round the problem.
 That was on a Mac Classic… Later on I progressed to a Mac IIci with a (gasp) colour screen!
 We bought PageMaker 5 and things really started heating up.

-I owe my career to the image above.
-When I saw it, I realised that pictures - high quality ones - could be made on a computer.
+I owe my career to that image.
+When I saw it, I realised that pictures – high quality ones – could be made on a computer.
 I also realised that making them was I wanted to do.
 It was a crystal-clear decision.
 I had no doubt that this was what I was going to do.

 I bought all the MacFormat Magazines I could and started to read Computer Arts Magazine.
 There wasn’t much I could actually do on the IIci, but I read every page, including the adverts.
 Soon, I was able to get an Apple clone from Umax, an Apus 3200 (when Apple licensed the MacOS to other vendors…) and at age 16/17 I was fortunate enough to get a place at college for Graphic Design.
 This was where I first understood about speed in artwork.
 Whenever we received projects we were allowed up to about two weeks to complete them.
 I normally finished mine either that night or the next day.
 It seems that my talent/skill/mindset or whatever was that I could somehow come up with a picture of the whole design really quickly and improve the design while on the way to completion.
 (I must have been a frustrating student - my teacher ran out of things for me to do.
 Fortunately they had Photoshop, so the time wasn’t wasted.)